-North Carolina State University’s Park Scholarships Class of 2019 will present the 20th annual William C. Friday Award to Noran Sanford on Monday, November 5 at 5:30 p.m. in NC State’s Duke Energy Hall at Hunt Library.
+North Carolina State University’s Park Scholarships Class of 2019 presented the 20th annual William C. Friday Award to Noran Sanford on Monday, November 5 at 5:30 p.m. in NC State’s Duke Energy Hall at Hunt Library.
 Sanford is the founder of GrowingChange, which converts decommissioned rural prisons into sustainable farms and education centers.
-Sanford will deliver a lecture immediately following the award presentation.
-The event is free and open to the public.

 The William C. Friday Award, established in 2000, is named in honor of the late Mr. Friday, who served as president of the UNC system from 1956 to 1986.
 It is presented to individuals that carry on Mr. Friday’s dedication to leadership, scholarship, service, and character.
 The recipient of the William C. Friday Award is selected by the senior class of Park Scholars each year.
 Until his death in 2012, Friday himself provided input on the students’ nominees for the award.
 The Class of 2019 selected Sanford for his commitment to youth and community empowerment, sustainable development, and juvenile justice.